-Relay Iowa is a telephone relay service that helps individuals who have hearing and/or speech difficulties with communicating over the telephone.
-There is no per-minute cost for users of this service.
-During a Relay Iowa phone call, a Communication Assistant is present and can assist with facilitating the call in a variety of ways.
+Relay Iowa is a telephone relay service that helps individuals who have hearing and/or speech difficulties communicate by phone.
+During a Relay Iowa phone call, an assistant helps in a variety of ways to make the call work.
+There is no per-minute charge for the service.

 Dual Party Relay Assessment